aljasonch/kailux/README.md

-Orion AI, a chatbot based on various gemini model using gemini api
+Orion AI, a chatbot built based on various gemini model using gemini API.